az-digital/arizona-bootstrap/site/content/docs/5.2/content/font.md

 {{< /example >}}

-## Centrally-managed Typekit Webfont
+## Centrally-managed Typekit Webfonts

-For ease of integration into web projects around campus, the Arizona Digital team manages a Typekit webfont project that can be referenced by your site.
+For ease of integration into web projects around campus, the Arizona Digital team manages Typekit webfont projects that can be referenced by your site.

-#### Notes to consider when using the centrally managed webfont project.
+#### Notes to consider when using the centrally managed webfont projects.
 Our license with Typekit allows anyone with a NetID to create their own webfont project in Creative Cloud Typekit and use it in all of their web projects.